-The Ministry of Civil Defence and Emergency Management (MCDEM) has scored the Group's readiness and response capability above the designated target.
-Community awareness and readiness continues to be promoted through social media, with high levels of engagement.
-The 2011/2016 Civil Defence Emergency Management Public Education Plan was implemented.
-A public awareness survey was undertaken, to shape future public engagement.
-Training for volunteers and member councils continued.
-A review and integration of readiness and response operating protocols into training programmes is ongoing.
-An external review of the engagement and contribution of CEG members to wider emergency management functions and responsibilities in Taranaki was completed, with implementation initiated.
+Measure: Level of capacity and capability within Taranaki The Ministry of Civil Defence and Emergency CDEM.
+Management (MCDEM) has scored the Group's readiness and response capability above the designated target.
+Target (Years 1-10): Group readiness and response Community awareness and readiness continues to be capability and capacity to be maintained at or enhanced promoted through social media, with high levels of above the level as set out in the Group Plan and as engagement.
+The 2011/2016 Civil Defence Emergency assessed by the MCDEM monitoring and Management Public Education Plan was implemented.
+A evaluation analysis tool. public awareness survey was undertaken, to shape future public engagement.
+Training for volunteers and member Baseline: The Group's readiness and response capability councils continued.
+A review and integration of readiness and capacity is set out in the 2012 Group Plan and has and response operating protocols into training been assessed and recorded by the MCDEM monitoring programmes is ongoing.
+An external review of the and evaluation analysis tool in 2015. engagement and contribution of CEG members to wider emergency management functions and responsibilities in Taranaki was completed, with implementation initiated.